iqbal-lab-org/paper_pfalciparum_DBs/README.md

 > Genome-graph based genotyping with applications to highly variable genes in *P. falciparum*. https://doi.org/10.17863/CAM.93368

-# Structure
+## Structure

-The project is divided into Snakemake workflows, at `analysis/workflows`.
+The project is divided into Snakemake workflows located at `analysis/workflows`.
 Code used by the workflows is in `analysis/scripts`.

-Reproducibility is mediated by a singularity container, whose definition is at `reproducibility/container/singu_def.def`.
+Reproducibility is mediated by a singularity container whose definition is at `reproducibility/container/singu_def.def`.

 An additional repository is included in this project, as a git subtree, called `plasmo_paralogs`.
-That sub-project runs all the sequence analyses of DBLMSP and DBLMSP2, and is structured in the same way as this one (README.md, Snakemake workflows, scripts).
+That sub-project runs all the sequence analyses of DBLMSP and DBLMSP2 and is structured in the same way as this one (README.md, Snakemake workflows, scripts).

-# Workflows
+## Workflows

-## Constraints
+### Constraints & Conventions

 In each workflow I load a global configfile ("common.yaml") and a set of common python utilities ("common_utils.py"). "common.yaml" must be loaded before "common_utils.py", and "common_utils.py" must be loaded before other "utils.py".

-## Conventions

 Inside workflows, functions prefixed with `cu_` come from `analysis/workflows/common_utils.py`